NiftyConnect/document/docs/exchange-fee-distribution.md

 uint public protocolFeeShare = 500;
 ```

-The above parameters in the protocol can be updated by on-chain governance.
+The above parameters in the protocol can be modified by on-chain governance.